clarkfitzg/phd_research/notes/source_filter.md

 ### Ryan's example

 Today (12 Mar 18) Ryan Peek showed me a use case for source filtering on genomic data.
-His use case consists of the following steps:
+His analysis consists of the following steps:

-- read in a 155K x 1141 flat text file
+- read in a 155K x 1141 flat text file of sequencing data
-- transform it using dplyr (all stuff that could be done in DB)
+- transform it using dplyr (mostly column selection, renaming)
+- joins along with some other metadata
-- produce a much smaller table for plotting
+- produce a much smaller table for plotting, ie. 700 x 2 or something like that

+One difficult part in the transformation is pivoting the table from wide to long.

+After reading in the raw text data he saves it in a binary format using the fst package so that it will be faster to load for subsequent iterative development.

+One reason his use case is interesting is because the size of the data pushes R near the edge of what it can handle in memory.
+Then he has to switch to a completely different approach once it exceeds memory.

 ### Scratch